 - 1 teaspoon ancho chile powder (or a chili powder mix)

 - 10- to 14.5-ounce can fire roasted diced tomatoes (get the “with chilies” style if you like it spicy)

 - Shredded cabbage (or shredded lettuce, or baby greens)

 - (Plus your own favorite taco toppings)

 - Sauté the onion and deglaze with the beer: Heat the vegetable oil in the pressure cooker pot over medium heat until the oil is shimmering.
-Add the onion and garlic, and sprinkle with salt.
+Add the onion and garlic, and sprinkle with 1/2 teaspoon of salt.
 Sauté until the onions are softened, about 5 minutes.
 Pour in the beer, scrape the bottom of the pot to loosen any stuck bits of onion, then wait for the beer to come to a simmer, stirring occasionally, about 3 more minutes.

 - Pressure cook the chicken: Lock the lid on the pressure cooker and bring it to high pressure.
-Pressure cook at high pressure for 10 minutes in an electric or stovetop PC, and let the pressure come down naturally, about 15 more minutes.
+Pressure cook at high pressure for 10 minutes in an electric or stovetop PC, and then let the pressure come down naturally, about 15 more minutes.